Eguana Technologies (CVE:EGT) Stock Price Up 50% – Should You Buy?

-Eguana Technologies Inc. (CVE:EGT – Get Free Report) shares traded up 50% during mid-day trading on Thursday .
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s share price rose 50% during trading on Thursday .
 The stock traded as high as C$0.02 and last traded at C$0.02.
-236,000 shares traded hands during trading, an increase of 93% from the average session volume of 122,139 shares.
+Approximately 236,000 shares traded hands during trading, an increase of 93% from the average daily volume of 122,139 shares.
 The stock had previously closed at C$0.01.

 About Eguana Technologies